Steph Curry Explains Trash Talk To LeBron James During Game 1 Of 2018 NBA Finals

 — Warriors on NBCS (@NBCSWarriors) August 17, 2018

-Soon after, tempers flared and Tristan Thompson got ejected.
+Soon after the initial fracas between Curry and James, tempers flared between the two teams deeper rosters — and Tristan Thompson got ejected.

 “Then the whole Tristan and Draymond thing happened, and I went back up to him and I was like, Yo, what’s up?
 Is this really what we about right now?